IBM/cp4d-deployment/managed-openshift/azure/arm/README.md

 **PURCHASE:**<br/>
 To get pricing information, or to use your existing Cloud Pak for Data entitlements, contact your IBM sales representative at 1-877-426-3774.
-Note: Cloud Pak for Data license will include entitlements to RHEL and Openshift.

 ## Deployment on Azure